-Subsequent to the Offering, the redeemable ordinary shares and public warrants held in treasury will be admitted to listing and trading on Euronext Amsterdam, and are held for the purpose of facilitating the exchange of units into redeemable ordinary shares and public warrants.
+The redeemable ordinary shares and public warrants held in treasury have been admitted to listing and trading on Euronext Amsterdam, and held in treasury for the purpose of facilitating the exchange of units into redeemable ordinary shares and public warrants.
+As long as redeemable ordinary shares are held in treasury, they do not yield dividends, do not entitle the holder to voting rights, and do not count towards the calculation of dividends or voting percentages.
 As long as any public warrants are held in treasury, they will not be converted.
-As long as redeemable ordinary shares are held in treasury, they do not yield dividends, do not entitle the holder to voting rights, and do not count towards the calculation of dividends or voting percentages.

-2021 6 December 2021 22 December

-Financial instruments held in treasury as at

-Redeemable ordinary shares 28,750,000 25,000,000

-Public warrants 14,375,000 12,500,000
+2021 2022 Financial instruments held in treasury as at 22 December 30 June Redeemable ordinary shares 25,000,000 13,323,860 Public warrants 12,500,000 6,661,930

-Units 3,750,000 -